ArnaudSpanneut/blog/content/blog/how-to-find-well-being-at-work-3-good-ways-to-thrive/index.md

 The purpose of it is **to free the speech around the drifts at work** by sharing testimonies of people who have encountered difficult working conditions in start-ups.

-Recently a question posed in a post queried me.
-The question is:
+Recently a question posed in a post queried me:

 **« In your opinion, can passion justify more "intense" working conditions? »**